 - Chew sugar-free gum to encourage a steady flow of saliva.

 - Pay careful attention to your tooth brushing and flossing habits.
 Clean your teeth thoroughly at least twice a day and floss once a day.
 Be gentle when cleaning your teeth to avoid damaging the gums.

 - If your medication is acidic, rinse your mouth with water after taking it and avoid brushing your teeth for at least 30 minutes.

 - Visit your dentist at least once or twice a year.

 - Ask your doctor, dentist and pharmacist about the medicines you take and if they may affect your dental health.

 - Minimise your intake of alcohol.

 - If you have a drug dependence problem, consider talking to your doctor about entering a drug treatment program.

 Your doctor and dentist may offer further self-care suggestions.
 Follow these suggestions carefully.

 Medications and dental treatment

 If you are scheduled for dental treatment, tell your dentist about any medications you are taking or have recently taken, including prescription, over-the-counter and herbal medications.
-Some drugs, such as aspirin and blood-thinning medications, can increase the risk of uncontrolled bleeding.
+Some medications, such as aspirin and blood-thinning medications, can increase the risk of uncontrolled bleeding.

 Also tell your dentist about your alcohol or smoking intake, as well any drugs you are taking or have recently taken.